ArgonDesign/acov/README.md

 In slightly more detail, the initial script is written in a sort of pseudo-Verilog.
-This defines several modules, each of which will be turned into an actual Verilog module running `acov`.
+This defines several modules, each of which will be turned into an actual Verilog module by running `acov`.
 The code in these auto-generated modules contains DPI calls to a library (also included with ACov) called `libacovdpi.so`.
 These calls basically say "Hey, I've just seen the following coverage group with the following value".